patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/empty-state/empty-state.md

 ![In body cta](./img/one-cta-body.jpg)

 If you have more than one actionable link, there are two options depending on how your primary call-to-action is presented:

 1. **Link button underneath the primary button:** if your primary call-to-action was in a primary button format

 ![Primary button two ctas](./img/two-ctas-primary.jpg)

-2. **Link button underneath the body:** if your first call to action was in the body
+2. **Link button underneath the body:** if your first call-to-action was in the body

 ![In body two ctas](./img/two-ctas-body.jpg)

 There are only two situations where a stand-alone link button (with nothing linked in the body) can be used:

 1. **Filtering or search situation:** when a user has filtered for something in a table, and is prompted to "clear all filters" or "include" other items in their search

 ![Solo link cta](./img/solo-link.jpg)